Giladt2789/NeuReality_Project/README.md

 ### egress:
 HTTP - all

+Upon creating the infrastructure, the public ip addresses of the new vm's should appear on screen.<br/>
+Those ip addresses should be written to the ansible hosts file (located at: /etc/ansible/hosts)
 ## Ansible roles and playbook
+In order to connect to those vm's in order to run the ansible playbooks, the private key should be provided in the configuration file at (/home/<user_name>/.ansible.cfg) <br/>
 Configured each step as role, with the proper tasks directory (inside these directories are each task/s).
 Task list:<br/>
 1. We need to run a local update for the system in order to work on the most recent updates of the OS<br/>
-2. We need to create a dedicated user for the installation and management of K8S and docker/containerd (so that we don't work with root)
+2. We need to create a dedicated user for the installation and management of K8S and docker/containerd (so that we don't work with root).
+In this role it is prompted the user to define the new user name. <br/>
 3. Now we install the K8S as a whole on the cluster
 4. Now we configure the master node, and afterwards the workers (in our case - 1 master, 1 worker)